-Common auditors occur when two companies with business relationships share the same auditor (Zhiying et al., 2023).
-The audit methodologies used by different institutions suggest that each institution's approach will similarly identify errors across different entities.
-Therefore, the discrepancies in financial statements between two companies audited by the same auditor are likely to be much smaller compared to the discrepancies between two companies audited by different auditors, because different auditors use different styles in practice (Francis et al., 2014).
+Common auditors occur when two companies with business relationships share the same auditor (Hu et al., 2023).
+Different institutions' audit methodologies suggest that each approach similarly identifies errors across different entities.
+Therefore, the discrepancies in financial statements between companies audited by the same auditor are likely to be much smaller than those between companies audited by different auditors because different auditors use different styles in practice (Francis et al., 2014).
 On one hand, the style and context of auditing can be influenced by how accepted accounting principles are interpreted.
 On the other hand, each auditing institution has its own rules for interpreting and applying these principles, similar to how they apply auditing standards from the same sources.
 Based on this, it is believed that companies with the same auditors tend to experience similar audit methods.
-This phenomenon is known as the "Common auditors Effect" (Chen, 2023).
-As a result, the procedures followed by auditing institutions lead to systematic differences in their auditing approaches, as well as in the interpretation and implementation of accounting standards (Kothari et al., 2010).
+This phenomenon is known as the "common auditors effect" (Chen, 2023).
+As a result, the procedures followed by auditing institutions lead to systematic differences in their auditing approaches and the interpretation and implementation of accounting standards (Kothari et al., 2010).

-The presence of Common auditors can lead to various consequences, including: Enhanced transparency and reduced information asymmetry, improving the readability and quality of information disclosure within a company's information environment (Almaharmeh et al., 2021), Increased comparability of accounting information (Chen et al., 2020), Implementation of consistent and uniform internal controls (Chen, 2023), Potential for tax avoidance within the supply chain (Zhiying et al., 2023) and Possible impact on cost stickiness (Kai et al., 2019).
+The presence of common auditors can lead to various consequences, including enhanced transparency and reduced information asymmetry, improving the readability and quality of information disclosure within a company's information environment (Almaharmeh et al., 2021), Increased comparability of accounting information (Chen et al., 2020), implementation of consistent and uniform internal controls (Chen, 2023), potential for tax avoidance within the supply chain (Hu et al., 2023) and possible impact on cost stickiness (Cai et al., 2019).
 Each of these factors can influence accounting profit in various ways.
-Exploring how Common auditors impact factors affecting accounting profit represents a unique area of study.
-Given the theoretical gap in Iran's economic environment considering it is a developing country, this research aims to address this issue.
-Specifically, this research examines the effect of the presence of Common auditors in the supply chain on corporate tax avoidance.
+Exploring how common auditors impact accounting profit factors represents a unique study area.
+Given the theoretical gap in Iran's economic environment, considering it is a developing country, this research aims to address this issue.
+Specifically, this research examines the effect of the presence of common auditors in the supply chain on corporate tax avoidance.

 Tax avoidance involves strategies to minimize the amount of taxes paid.
-In other words, it is the practice of exploiting legal loopholes in tax laws to reduce one's tax burden, while still adhering to the letter of the law (Hanlon & Heitzman, 2010).
-The impact of Common auditors on corporate tax avoidance is likely to stem from a reduction in "information asymmetry."
-Previous research indicates that having a Common auditor lowers information asymmetry and enhances transaction efficiency (Zhiying et al., 2023).
+In other words, it is the practice of exploiting legal loopholes in tax laws to reduce one's tax burden while still adhering to the letter of the law (Hanlon and Heitzman, 2010).
+The impact of common auditors on corporate tax avoidance is likely to stem from a reduction in "information asymmetry."
+Previous research indicates that having a common auditor lowers information asymmetry and enhances transaction efficiency (Hu et al., 2023).
 Supply chain research suggests that the role of auditors in providing information becomes more significant when both the supplier and the customer share the same auditor.
 This is because it reduces information asymmetry within the supply chain (Dhaliwal et al., 2017).
-In the field of taxation, the presence of a Common auditor can foster financial coordination among firms by reducing informality.
-Specifically, Common auditors, by leveraging both public and private information gathered during audits of suppliers and their customers, are wellpositioned to build strong relationships and design tax strategies beneficial to both supplier and customer groups.
-Moreover, having a Common auditor significantly enhances information sharing, which in turn reduces the marginal costs of tax administration across the supply chain (Zhiying et al., 2023).
+A common auditor can foster financial coordination among firms by reducing informality in taxation.
+Specifically, common auditors, by leveraging both public and private information gathered during audits of suppliers and their customers, are well-positioned to build strong relationships and design tax strategies beneficial to both supplier and customer groups.
+Moreover, having a common auditor significantly enhances information sharing, reducing the marginal costs of tax administration across the supply chain (Hu et al., 2023).